Quantum state tomography, entanglement detection and Bell violation prospects in weak decays of massive particles: Introduction

 Experimentally, polarisations of $W^\pm$ and $Z^0$ boson have been the subject of considerable experimental study.
 The UA1~\cite{UA1:1988rck} and UA2~\cite{UA2:1987qqc} collaborations used the angular distributions to determine the spin and couplings of the $W^\pm$ and $Z^0$ bosons.
 The polarisation of $W$ bosons was measured in $ep$ collisions by the H1 Collaboration~\cite{H1:2009rfg}, and measured in the decay of the top quark by the CDF and D\O~\cite{CDF:2012dup,CDF:2010cnn,D0:2010zpi} collaborations and at the LHC by the ATLAS~\cite{ATLAS:2012nhi} and CMS~\cite{CMS:2016asd} collaborations.
 Measurements of $W^\pm$ polarisation in events containing jets have also been performed by ATLAS~\cite{ATLAS:2012au} and CMS~\cite{CMS:2011kaj}.
 Polarisation and angular measurements of a single $Z$ boson were published by the CDF~\cite{CDF:2011ksg}, CMS~\cite{CMS:2015cyj} and ATLAS~\cite{ATLAS:2012au} collaborations.
 Diboson measurements of $W^\pm$ polarisations were performed by L3~\cite{L3:2002ygr} and OPAL~\cite{OPAL:2003uzt}.
 DELPHI~\cite{DELPHI:2008uqu} used similar measurements to set limits on anomalous triple gauge couplings.
 Polarisations of pairs of gauge bosons have also been measured by ATLAS and CMS~\cite{ATLAS:2019bsc,CMS:2020etf,CMS:2021icx}, including the recent observation of joint-polarisation states~\cite{ATLAS-CONF-2022-053}.
 The simultaneous production of three charged weak bosons, $WWW$, has recently been observed by ATLAS~\cite{ATLAS:2022xnu}.

 We extend the previous literature by exploiting the properties of the generalised Gell-Mann (GGM) basis for the density matrix, by relating the tomography process of particle decays to the Wigner and Weyl transformations and to the Kraus and measurement operators of quantum information theory, and by extending the tomography method to arbitrary numbers of parents of arbitrary spin $\j$.
-We illustrate how the method allows one to address a programme of questions relevant to the foundations of quantum mechanics, such as in entanglement detection, Bell violation in $WW$, $WZ$ and $ZZ$ diboson systems and exchange symmetry tests in $H\rightarrow ZZ^*$ decays.\footnote{During the final states of preparing this paper a preprint was posted examining Bell inequalities and entanglement in $H\rightarrow ZZ$ systems~\cite{Aguilar-Saavedra:2022wam}.}
+We illustrate how the method allows one to address a programme of questions relevant to the foundations of quantum mechanics, such as in entanglement detection and Bell inequality violation in $WW$, $WZ$ and $ZZ$ diboson systems.\footnote{During the final states of preparing this paper a preprint was posted examining Bell inequalities and entanglement in $H\rightarrow ZZ$ systems~\cite{Aguilar-Saavedra:2022wam}.}